 Trusts can play a very important role in your estate plan.
 From avoiding probate to removing assets from your estate to avoid taxes, their usefulness is extensive.
-At Brady, McFarland & Lord, LLC, we fully comprehend all of the benefits there are in having a trust, and we know how to best incorporate them into your estate plan.
+At Colorado Estate Planning Law Center, we fully comprehend all of the benefits there are in having a trust, and we know how to best incorporate them into your estate plan.
 We want to make these sometimes complex legal issues as simple and easy as possible.
-For more information on whether or not a specific type of trust is right for your situation, call our Denver trust planning attorneys at (303) 420-2863 or contact us online to set up a free consultation.
+For more information on whether or not a specific type of trust is right for your situation, call our Denver trust planning attorneys at (303) 420-2863 or contact us online to set up a Free Initial Meeting.

 Denver Trust Planning Resources

 - What Is a Trust?